What to expect when you visit a prison

 - Clothing is not to be of a transparent type or designed or altered to be of a revealing nature.

 - Clothing is to be clean and in good condition.

-- No clothing that displays gang insignia, offensive slogans or obscene words, phrases or pictures is to be worn.
+- No clothing that displays gang insignias, offensive slogans or obscene words, phrases or pictures is to be worn.

-- No beanies, scarves, baseball caps, sunglasses are to be worn.
+- No beanies, scarves, baseball caps, or sunglasses are to be worn.

 - Plain broad-brimmed hats are permitted only when in outdoor visit areas at the Ron Barwick Minimum Security Prison and the Mary Hutchinson Women’s Prison.

-- No jewellery is permitted, except for wedding rings, engagement rings and simple stud body piercings which staff are satisfied are permanent/unable to be physically removed by the visitor.
+- No jewellery is permitted, except for wedding rings, engagement rings and simple stud body piercings that staff are satisfied are permanent/unable to be physically removed by the visitor.

 If you do not meet the appropriate dress code, you will not be allowed a visit.

-Yes.
 You will be asked to assist staff to ensure no prohibited items are brought into the prison.
-The search could include one or all of the following: -
+A search could include one or all of the following:

 Visitors with pacemakers and other medical devices fitted that may be affected by searching devices, need to make an application to the Superintendent, Directorate Security Unit to bypass the roto-turn (search) and provide a medical certificate.
 When you receive your letter of authorisation from the prison, your medical certificate and letter of authorisation must be shown on entry to the prison.